razmik1996/pthread/README.md

 plus pthreads creation using help functions, see details below:<br/>
 Read member function displays the content of the file.<br/>
 Write member function add new data into the file.<br/>
-Find member function find the given word in the content of the file.<br/>
+Find member function find the given word in the content of the file. || In progress...<br/>
 Note that the user will be informed by the corresponding notification if an error occurs.<br/>
 The project contains tests as well (test\_suit directory), that allows to check whether the constructor and mentioned functions work correctly.<br/>
 :) to be continue asap ...